Newport, Essex: Local businesses

 Newport is served by a handful of small businesses, such as a small independent petrol station and garage, a chemist, an Indian restaurant, a convenience store and post office.
 There is also a small garden centre, beauty salon, gentleman's hairdressers and a bakery.

 Famous inhabitants

 The seventeenth-century writer of books on cookery and household management, Hannah Woolley, lived here as wife of the school master around 1646.

 Chef Jamie Oliver went to Newport Free Grammar School and lives in a village nearby.
 His parents owned a pub called The Cricketers in the nearby village of Clavering but sold it on retirement in October 2020.
 The professional footballer Matt Holland attended the same school, as did Martin Caton MP, and (albeit briefly) Adam Ant.

 "Tex" Banwell, a British soldier who escaped POW camps at least twice, impersonated Monty, joined the Dutch resistance and was finally imprisoned in Auschwitz, was born in the town in 1917 and lived here as a toddler.

+Influencer, film critic, and photographer Thomas Duke hails from the town.